CN-UPB/DeepCoMP/README.md

 ### Todos

 * Update obs for CoMP: BS drs shouldn't be normalized by total dr requested by a UE, but instead by the remaining dr (minus the already served dr from other BS)!
     * Probalby requires caching of conn dr as described below?
+Not necessarily
+    * The agent should learn to disconnect manually to save dr.
 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing.
-* Improve radio model: See notes in model.md (fairness, scheduling, freq. reuse, S*c > N)
 * Generic utlitiy function: Currently, reward is a step function (pos if enough rate, neg if not).
 Could also be any other function of the rate, eg, logarithmic
 * Efficient caching of connection data rate:
     * Currently always recalculate the data rate per connection per UE, eg, when calculating reward or checking whether we can connect